projg2/python-guide/pypi.rst

     SRC_URI="$(pypi_wheel_url "${PN#ensurepip-}")"

 Note that wheels are ZIP archives suffixed ``.whl``, and they are not unpacked by the package manager automatically.
-You either need to unzip it explicitly or use ``->`` to rename it, e.g. by appending ``.zip`` suffix.
-Remember to add an explicit dependency on ``app-arch/unzip`` as well.
+Should you need them unpacked, you can pass ``--unpack`` option to include a ``->`` operator that renames the wheel to use ``.whl.zip`` suffix, causing it to be unpacked.
+Remember to add an explicit dependency on ``app-arch/unzip`` in that case.

 The ``pypi_wheel_filename`` function is provided to aid getting the wheel filename.
 It has a matching synopsis::